TadiT7/treble_experimentations_wiki/Samsung-Galaxy-M21-(2020).md

 ## Support
-Latest builds of both TrebleBuilds (17th March) and Project Elixir (23rd Feb) did not boot successfully, all of the bootlooped.
+Latest builds of both TrebleBuilds (17th March) and Project Elixir (23rd Feb) did not boot successfully; all of them bootlooped.
 1. A/B partioning is supported and the treble info app reports to download an ab partitioned device, but seamless updates are not available.